lambdageek/MSBuildStructuredLog/vscode/IDEAS.md

 ### Inline search results

 - [x] If there are fewer than `N` search results, show them inline in the explorer tree
+- [ ] move "new search" button to the "Searches" label when it is visible

 ### Bookmarks